Androz2091/discord-giveaways/README.md

 client.login(settings.token);
 ```

-After that, giveaways that are not yet completed will start to be updated again and new giveaways can be launched.
+After that, giveaways that are not yet completed will start to be updated again and new giveaways can be started.
-You can pass a list of options to this method to customize the giveaway.
+You can pass an options object to customize the giveaways.
 Here is a list of them:

 *   **client**: the discord client (your discord bot instance)
 *   **options.storage**: the json file that will be used to store giveaways